Tajikistan: Soviet period

 Two rounds of Stalin's purges (1927–1934 and 1937–1938) resulted in the expulsion of nearly 10,000 people from all levels of the Communist Party of Tajikistan.
 Ethnic Russians were sent in to replace those expelled and subsequently Russians dominated party positions at all levels, including the top position of first secretary.
 Between 1926 and 1959 the proportion of Russians among Tajikistan's population grew from less than 1% to 13%.
 Bobojon Ghafurov, First Secretary of the Communist Party of Tajikistan from 1946 to 1956, was the only Tajik politician of significance outside of the republic during the Soviet Era.

-Tajiks began to be conscripted into the Red Army in 1939 and during World War II around 260,000 Tajik citizens fought against Nazi Germany, Finland, and the Empire of Japan.
-Between 60,000 (4%) and 120,000 (8%) of Tajikistan's 1,530,000 citizens were killed during World War II.
+Tajiks began to be conscripted into the Red Army in 1939, and during the Second World War around 260,000 Tajik citizens fought against Nazi Germany, Finland, and the Empire of Japan.
+Between 60,000 (4%) and 120,000 (8%) of Tajikistan's 1,530,000 citizens were killed during the war.

-Following the war and the end of Stalin's reign, attempts were made to further expand the agriculture and industry of Tajikistan.
-During 1957–58 Nikita Khrushchev's Virgin Lands Campaign focused attention on Tajikistan, where living conditions, education and industry lagged behind the other Soviet Republics.
-In the 1980s, Tajikistan had the lowest household saving rate in the USSR, the lowest percentage of households in the two top per capita income groups, and the lowest rate of university graduates per 1000 people.
+Following the war and the end of Stalin's rule, attempts were made to further expand the agriculture and industry of Tajikistan.
+During 1957–58, Nikita Khrushchev's Virgin Lands Campaign focused attention on Tajikistan, where living conditions, education, and industry lagged behind those of the other Soviet republics.
+In the 1980s, Tajikistan had the lowest household saving rate in the USSR, the lowest percentage of households in the two top per capita income groups, and the lowest rate of university graduates per 1,000 people.

-By the 1980s Tajik nationalists were calling for increased rights.
+By the 1980s, Tajik nationalists were calling for increased rights.
 Real disturbances did not occur within the republic until 1990.
 The following year, the Soviet Union collapsed, and Tajikistan declared its independence on 9 September 1991, a day which is celebrated as the country's Independence Day.